-$$r_m = 0.74(\frac{\ln(FD)}{(D)})$$
+$$r_m = 0.74 (\frac{\ln(\text{FD})}{(D)})$$

-2.5 Scanning electron microscopy
+Scanning electron microscopy 2.5

 Leaf surface morphology was studied using scanning electron microscopy (SEM) to discern any noticeable differences of leaf surfaces.
-Seedlings of all four genotypes were grown to developmental stage 10 (Zadoks, 1974) and the first fully expanded leaves were cut into 5mm sections using a scalpel.
-The leaf sections were mounted on an aluminium stub using a 50:50 mix of tissue-tek OCT compound and colloidal graphite.
+Seedlings of all four genotypes were grown to developmental stage 10 (Zadoks et al., 1974) and the first fully expanded leaves were cut into 5 mm sections using a scalpel.
+The leaf sections were mounted on an aluminium stub using a 50:50 mix of Tissue-Tek OCT compound and colloidal graphite.
 The samples were rapidly frozen in liquid nitrogen then transferred to the GATAN Alto 2100 cryo prep chamber.
-They were etched at -95°C for 2 min. to remove any ice contamination before being coated with a thin layer of gold.
-Samples were then transferred to the JEOL 6360 LV SEM and imaged using an accelerating voltage of 5kV.
+They were etched at -95°C for 2 min to remove any ice contamination before being coated with a thin layer of gold.
+Samples were then transferred to the JEOL 6360 LV SEM and imaged using an accelerating voltage of 5 kV.